-At Canines for Change it costs more than $25,000 to train a service dog from start to finish and to support the dog and team throughout the dog’s life.
-You will find this cost to be similar with all assistance dog programs.
+At Canines for Change it costs more than $12,500 to train a service dog from start to finish.
 The cost of our service dogs is paid for by private donations and public contributions.
 Families are asked to raise a portion of the expenses before the training begins through our fundraising suggestions and are supported by our current and past clients who have successfully raised funds for their dogs.

 In an effort to meet the needs of our families, it is our goal to start the training process by involving them as soon as possible.
 We begin working with the family as soon as they complete our simple application process and are approved for a dog.
 Canines for Change also offers family support groups and has licensed therapists to help families make the transition to life with the service dog.
 After the puppies have completed 90% of their puppy training, families are encouraged to come and watch the dogs participate in obedience class and to interact with the group of dogs we have available.
 We use this time to train the families in the general principles of dog training and dog ownership so that when the dog is ready for individualized family training, the family already has some knowledge of dog training.
 Once the dog is paired with the family but before training is complete, families take the dog back to their home on various short home visits and the dog goes on outings with the family.